PranitDugad/Post-Slider/Post-Slider/README.md

 ## Features
 - Fetches posts dynamically from a JSON API.
 - Displays a slider with images, titles, and optional dates.
+- Support keyboard navigation
+- In mobile , use can swipe with a thumb to move between the next and previous slides.
 - Customizable options:
   - Auto-scroll
   - Infinite loop